pvlawhatre/MachinePy/Dimensionality Redcuction/Probabilistic PCA/README.md

 **INPUT**:
 >*x*= Given the training data matrix in ndarray
 *k*= Desired dimension for the given data matrix.
-*Sigma*: σ parameters for Cholesky decomposition.
+*sigma*: σ parameters for Cholesky decomposition.

 **PROCESS**:
 **Step 1**: Mean and co-variance matrix calculation.